-Services that are covered for you What you must pay when you get these services Over-the-counter (OTC) items (continued) If your purchase of in-store approved over-the-counter items is higher than the provided allowance, you will be responsible for paying the difference.
-If your purchases are less than the provided allowance in any given period, the remaining amount will not carry over to the next month.
-Your purchase total will be applied to the quarter in which the order is received or the purchase is made.
-Refer to your 2023 OTC Product Catalog for a complete list of plan-approved OTC items or call an OTC Advocate for more information.
-Additional information can be found on our website at www.kelseycareadvantage.com.
-Partial hospitalization services In-Network: "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an \$25 copay for each day of Medicare-covered partial hospitalization services. alternative to inpatient hospitalization.
-Prior authorization required.
+- If your purchase of in-store approved over-the-counter items is higher than the provided allowance, you will be responsible for paying the difference. - If your purchases are less than the provided allowance in any given period, the remaining amount will not carry over to the next month. - Your purchase total will be applied to the quarter in which the order is received or the purchase is made.

+Refer to your 2024 OTC Product Catalog for a complete list of plan-approved OTC items or call an OTC Advocate for more information.
+Additional information can be found on our website at www.KelseyCareAdvantage.com.

+Partial hospitalization services and Intensive outpatient services

+Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization.